plackyhacker/plackyhacker.github.io/kernel/double-fetch-no-shellcode.md

 ## Introduction

 Why am I revisiting the double-fetch in HEVD again?!
-The [first time](https://plackyhacker.github.io/kernel/race) I completed the challeneg the end resullt was so dissatisfying, even though I got a privileged shell.
+The [first time](https://plackyhacker.github.io/kernel/race) I completed the challenge the end resullt was so dissatisfying, even though I got a privileged shell.
 The [second time](https://plackyhacker.github.io/kernel/double-fetch) was much better but I still wasn't 100% satisfied!

 I amended the `cr4` register to bypass SMEP but that doesn't feel like a win.
 I don't know how reliable it is without knowing the `cr4` value in advance.
 Anyway I wanted to have another go, this time avoiding the execution of custom shellcode!
 WHAT?
 Without a read and write primitive?
 Yes, with the power of ROP!